stooke/macos-build-openjdk8u/README.md

 ## Install Prerequisites

-These are also required for building JDK 11, so your efforts won't be wasted here.
+Some of these are also required for building JDK 11, so your efforts won't be wasted here.

-Install XCode 10, autoconf, freetype and mercurial.
+Install XCode 9 or 10, autoconf, freetype and mercurial.
 Install a bootstrap JDK; either JDK 7 or JDK 8.
 If you have a system JDK 8 installed, the build should find it.